 I run trails.
 Lots of them.
-I’m not fast, but I love the peace, tranquillity and the scenery out there, in fact, I usually run with a camera to capture those magic moments on the trails.
-I’ve been running for over 15 years and run both short and long distances, although the marathon and 50 km are my favorite.
-I’m a keen runner of all Blue Mountains trail runs, including the Six Foot Track Marathon, Woodford to Glenbrook, Mt Wilson to Bilpin and the Wild Endurance, but have been known to run road races too, like the Gold Coast Marathon and Sydney Marathon.
-I’d like to run some overseas marathons, like London or Tokyo, to experience something new.
+I’m not fast, but I love the peace, tranquillity and the scenery out there and you will usually find me running with a camera to capture those magic moments on the trails.
+I’ve been running for over 20 years and run both short and long distances, although the marathon and 50 km are my favorite.
+I’m a keen trail runner and have run events such as the Six Foot Track Marathon, Woodford to Glenbrook, the old Mt Wilson to Bilpin bush run, Wild Endurance, the Kepler Challenge in NZ, but have also been known to run road races too, like the Gold Coast Marathon, Sydney and Tokyo Marathons.
 As I said though, I’m not fast – you will find me in the back half of a race, but hey, I enjoy it and that works for me.
 I am really happy to be part of the RW committee – I love volunteering at events and crewing.
 It’s an amazing experience giving something back to the sport you love and helping others achieve their goals.

 It’s only been in the last three years that I’ve taken to running in a “serious” way and to train for, and enter, races – mainly trail races.
 Previously, I used to run to supplement training for other sports that I was playing at the time.
 I find being involved as a volunteer for events every bit as rewarding as actually racing them.
 I’ve enjoyed being a part of the Running Wild team since Season 7 and especially love belonging to the broader Blue Mountains running community.